sosprimic1vi/menu/README.md

-this repositury is for learning and testing.
+this repository is for learning and testing.